CashCashMoney/Spredic/README.md

 *Spredic*

-**Spredic** is a sports betting app.
-The user can use virtual money to bet on teams against other players.
-The app will also notify users of games that are close in score and about to end.
-This includes updating the user with the scores and the teams.
+**Spredic** is a food dating application that is similar to Tinder/Bumble.
+The users will interact with eachother by first swiping on food, then have have the opportunity to swipe on people.

 Time spent: **?** hours spent in total